17rsuraj/product-manager/Project - 2: Run a Design Sprint/Project Overview.md

 # Project Theme

+LinkedIn is trying to expand its job market offerings by creating an app that will recommend the best jobs to recent college graduates based on their skills and preferences.
-For this project, you will be running a Design Sprint to further develop a concept to address the opportunity that you identified in the Project - 1.
+For this project, I will be running a Design Sprint to further develop a concept to address the opportunity that I identified in the Project - 1.
 There are six phases of the Design Sprint.
-For this project there will also be two additional steps-- one optional step for iterating based on findings from user testing and one to prepare your concept for handoff.

 # Project Goal